 Some of the best green commerce shipping options include eco-friendly packing, offering carbon offsets, reducing packaging and more.
 For example, ShipBob and noissue work together to ensure easier access to sustainable custom packaging.

-ShipBob can fulfill customer orders using a brand’s custom eco-friendly packaging.
+ShipBob can fulfil customer orders using a brand’s custom eco-friendly packaging.
 ShipBob can also help you explore other eco-friendly options that are right for your company.

 Manuel de la Cruz, CEO at Boie

-If you do plan to outsource fulfillment, then choosing a 3PL like ShipBob that values sustainability is the way to go.
+If you do plan to outsource fulfilment, then choosing a 3PL like ShipBob that values sustainability is the way to go.